marcoschwartz/aREST/README.md

 It also works with the ESP8266 WiFi chip using the ESP8266 processor, therefore working as an independent unit.

 Boards running aREST can also be accessed from anywhere in the world via an API available at `cloud.arest.io`.
 Check the rest of this file and the examples ending with *_cloud* for more details.
-This currently only works with the ESP8266 WiFi chip.
+This currently only works with the Ethernet library for Arduino & the ESP8266 WiFi chip.

 If you want to know more about aREST, go over to [http://arest.io/](http://arest.io/).